JeroenSlobbe/Tutorials/PLC_101/SiemensLogo.md

 ![Picture of wiring](https://github.com/JeroenSlobbe/Tutorials/blob/main/PLC_101/img/Wiring.png?raw=true)

 ## Programming the PLC
+There are multiple ways to program the device, Function Block Diagram (FBD) and Ladder Logic are two common ways.
+The siemens logo soft comfort comes with a convenient button (highlighted in red in the ladder logic code example) to convert from one to the other, in case you have a strong preference.

 ### Programming the PLC using Functional Block Diagram
 After wiring the device and testing it, I was ready to move it to the next stage: add some logic to it.
 To program the device you need Siemens LOGO SoftComfort version 8.4 (older versions will hunt you with connectivity errors).